International Cooperation

 The Report Highlights the Anti-Money Laundering/Combating Terrorist Financing (AML/CFT) Measures that were in Place in Uganda at the time of the mutual evaluation.

-This Follow up Report (FUR) sets out Uganda's progress in strengthening anti-money laundering and counter terrorist financing measures.
-Uganda has been in an enhanced follow-up process following the adoption of its Mutual Evaluation Report in 2016 by the ESAAMLG.
-In line with the ESAAMLG’s Second Round Procedures for Mutual Evaluations and Follow up Process, the country has been reporting back to the ESAAMLG on the actions it has taken since its September 2022 FUR.
+This Follow-up Report (FUR) sets out Uganda's progress in strengthening anti-money laundering and counter-terrorist financing measures.
+Uganda has been in an enhanced follow-up process following adopting its Mutual Evaluation Report in 2016 by the ESAAMLG.
+In line with the ESAAMLG’s Second Round Procedures for Mutual Evaluations and Follow-up Process, the country has been reporting back to the ESAAMLG on the actions it has taken since its September 2022 FUR.
 Uganda has made significant overall progress in resolving the technical compliance shortcomings identified in its MER and ratings for 5 Recommendations have been revised.
-The jurisdiction has addressed the deficiencies in respect of Recommendations 1 (PC), 24 (NC), and 27 (PC).
+The jurisdiction has addressed the deficiencies with respect to Recommendations 1 (PC), 24 (NC), and 27 (PC).
 The ESAAMLG upgraded the rating for R27 with Compliant (C) and the rest two with Largely Compliant (LC).
-In relation to Recommendations 7, 8 and 24 (initially rated NC), ESAAMLG agreed to re-rate Uganda with Partial Compliant (PC) since moderate shortcomings still remain on the three recommendations.
+Concerning Recommendations 7, 8 and 24 (initially rated NC), ESAAMLG agreed to re-rate Uganda with Partial Compliant (PC) since moderate shortcomings remain on the three recommendations.
 Uganda will remain in enhanced follow-up and will continue to inform the ESAAMLG of the progress made in improving the implementation of its AML/CFT measures

 Throughout the year the FIA actively participates in various international forums in the field of Anti-money Laundering, countering financing of Terrorism and criminal acts of funding the proliferation of weapons of mass destruction.